Washington’s unemployment system flooded with claims as coronavirus fallout grows

 On both Monday and Tuesday, the Employment Security Department’s website saw 280,000 visitors, or more than 18 times the normal volume for this time of year, while the agency’s telephone helpline had eight times the normal traffic, according to a department announcement.

-Some of the problems reflect hurried state efforts to extend unemployment benefits to more workers.
-For example, employers may now place part-time workers on a temporary status, known as "standby," instead of laying them off.
-That status, already available for full-time workers, means part-time workers can claim unemployment benefits without having to look for another job.

-But as many newly jobless workers have discovered, because those changes weren't fully loaded into the department's computer system, many claims were erroneously denied, Demerice said.

 Many of these problems will be fixed by adding more staff, Demerice said.
 State officials are scrambling to fill multiple positions processing jobless claims.
-“Due to the temporary closure of some businesses here in Washington state we are anticipating the need for additional staffing,” according to a job posting, which promises interviews next week.

-But it may take longer for other people to find aid.
-For example, gig workers and others who are self-employed often can't file for benefits under the current unemployment insurance program, Demerice said.
-Ride-share drivers have seen sharp income decreases since the coronavirus outbreak yet often have no other job, according to a survey by The Ride Guy, an industry consultant.

-However, such workers could receive benefits if President Donald Trump declares the outbreak a natural disaster and Congress authorizes disaster unemployment assistance, Demerice said.
+A job posting promises interviews next week.